ceph/ceph/doc/rados/api/librados-intro.rst

                 |               |

-Once connected, your app can invoke methods that require a cluster handle, but don't require an I/O context.
-For example, once you have a cluster handle and a connection, you can:
+Once connected, your app can invoke functions that affect the whole cluster with only the cluster handle.
+For example, once you have a cluster handle, you can:

 - Get cluster statistics
 - Use Pool Operation (exists, create, list, delete)
 - Get and set the configuration

-The main difference in the various ``librados`` bindings is between C and the object-oriented binds for C++, Java and Python.
+The main difference in the various ``librados`` bindings is between C and the object-oriented bindings for C++, Java and Python.
 The object-oriented bindings use objects to represent cluster handles, IO Contexts, iterators, exceptions, etc.

 C Example